 McCurdy said the clinic is so popular that many of the girls are repeat attendees, some coming since they were in kindergarten.

-“The main thing we want to do is interact with the little girls in hoping to develop a cheer passion for them as they grow older,” she said.
-“We really advertise this for five-year-olds and up but some four-years-olds sneak their way in.
+“The main thing we want to do is interact with the little girls, hoping to develop a cheer passion for them as they grow older,” she said.
+“We really advertise this for 5-year-olds and up but some 4-year-olds sneak their way in.
 If they really want to come, we take them.
 When they are excited, we’re excited.”

 Participants can do full or half days and are awarded certificates and awards after completion.